-The new, combined edition of “Shop Drawings for Craftsman Furniture” is getting closer to being a real book.
-My editor sent me an image of the cover, along with a PDF file of the 328 pages that will go inside.
-My task now is to go over it with a fine-toothed comb to make sure I didn’t say anything stupid or offensive, that the drawings make sense, and the numbers are right.
+The new, corrected printing of “Shop Drawings for Craftsman Furniture” is on its way from the publisher.
 This is a combination of three of my earlier books, “Shop Drawings for Craftsman Furniture”, “More Shop Drawings for Craftsman Furniture” and “Shop Drawings for Craftsman Inlays & Hardware”.

 This compilation is more like what I had in mind 11 years ago when the first was published.
 I tried to include a variety of what I considered to be the best examples of the American Arts & Crafts period of the early 20th century.
 The type of furniture we have around us says a lot about who we are and what we value, and Craftsman furniture says a lot about integrity, honesty and the beauty to be found in the natural world.